The best method to avoid bear encounters

 - If the bear continues to advance, stand your ground and keep talking.
 If the bear approaches to within 4 metres (12 feet or about a car length), use your bear spray.

 - Note that some brands of bear spray can be used at a distance of up to 9 metres (30 feet) depending on wind and weather.
-Always check the instructions on the bottle.
+Always check the instructions on the bottle when you purchase it.

 If the bear does not appear defensive